open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 ```

 This output has both the span created to track work in the route, and an automatically-created span that tracks the inbound ASP.NET Core request itself.

+## Next steps

+To ensure you're getting the most data as easily as possible, install some [instrumentation libraries]({{< relref "automatic" >}}) to automatically
+generate observability data.

+Additionally, enriching your instrumentation generated automatically with [manual instrumentation]({{< relref "manual" >}}) of your own codebase
+gets you customized observability data.